 A normal full-time course load for students registered in the degree program is considered to be five courses per semester.
-A normal full-time course load for students registered in the technical program is six courses per semester.
+A normal fulltime course load for students registered in the technical program ranges from five to six courses per semester, depending on the program.